-From a customer perspective, we continue to focus on Federal Government and will work with commercial customers as partnership opportunities emerge through our enterprise client development team which is a focus for the 2023 financial year.
+From a customer perspective, we continue to focus predominantly on Federal Government, where Ignite is a Top 10 provider, and will work with commercial customers as and when partnership opportunities emerge.
+Customer demand for contingent labour and permanent recruitment remains positive in the Specialist Recruitment segment.